C2SM/clim-sanity-checker/README.md

 **Run sanity_test.py:**
 *python sanity_test.py -exp your_experiment_name --f_vars_to_extract vars_echam-hammoz.csv --raw_f_subfold Raw*

-This command will launch:
+This command will:
-   * The preprocessing for the model output (stored in the folder *Raw*) based on the *vars_echam-hammoz.csv* variable definitions.
+   * Launch the preprocessing for the model output (stored in the folder *Raw*) based on the *vars_echam-hammoz.csv* variable definitions.
    * Perform all tests.
-   * Asks you, whether this test should be added to the reference pool or not.
+   * Ask you whether this test should be added to the reference pool or not.

  Detailed information about all available options of *sanity_test.py* or other modules is provided in [module arguments](module_arguments.md).